Get care for chronic health conditions.

-Chronic conditions are health issues that last one year or more.
-They need ongoing medical help or limit your ability to do daily activities or both.
-Your care team is here to help you have a healthier life with your chronic health condition.
+A chronic condition is a health issue that lasts 1 year or more.
+They need ongoing medical help and may limit you from doing daily activities.
+Chronic conditions can often be controlled.
+Your care team can help you have a healthy life with your chronic health condition.

 Medi-Cal Member Videos

 Get Help Understanding Member Benefits & Services Watch Videos »